AI Overviews: What They Are and How They Affect Search Visibility

 AI Overviews are Google’s built-in answer layer for Search.
 On the official help page, Google describes them as an AI-generated snapshot with key information and links to dig deeper from the web.

-The practical point is simple.
+That definition matters because AI Overviews aren’t just a redesigned featured snippet.
+They’re a generated summary that can combine multiple sources, compress the answer and then point users back to supporting pages.
 If your content only wins when a user clicks through ten blue links and reads the whole page, AI Overviews create more friction.
 If your page gives a clear answer, backs it up fast and still offers something worth visiting for, the feature can become a discovery surface instead of just a click suppressor.

 You can see Google’s consumer-facing description on the official AI Overviews page, the current help documentation on Google Search Help and Google’s global expansion note on the October 2024 rollout update.